 Termites have been around for about 150 million years.
 Although commonly called 'white ants' in Australia they are not related to ants at all but are more closely related to cockroaches.
 The term 'white ant' has probably been coined due to their social nature and the fact that they are found in large colonies.

-Australia has approximately 300 species of termites but only about 15 species are regarded as economically damaging.
+Australia has approximately 300 species of termite but only about 15 species are regarded as economically damaging.
 The remainder play an important role, breaking down plant matter in the natural environment.
 The incidence of termites, and thus the probability of attack and severity of damage caused, generally increases the further north you travel in Australia.

 Most activities are performed within a closed system of underground galleries where there is protection from temperature and humidity extremes.
-They emerge from these underground galleries to feed on cellulose based material (whether it is fallen logs or the frame of a building).
+They emerge from these underground galleries to feed on cellulose-based material (whether it is fallen logs or the frame of a building).
 The winged reproductives (alates) also emerge when the conditions are right (usually in late spring or early summer) in order to mate and establish another colony.

 The subterranean termite group cause by far the greatest level of damage to buildings and structures.
 As their name suggests they are generally ground dwelling and thus, when infesting a building, usually require some level of contact with soil or some external moisture source in order to survive.